Barnes Building: History

 Within a year the Belltown Furniture Company moved out of the first floor and the Seattle Dry Goods Store took its place, only for that store to go out of business by February 1893, likely a casualty of the Panic of 1893.
 The next tenant to occupy the ground floor around the turn of the century was the Seattle Vehicle and Implement Company, who sold Moline Wagons and John Deere implements.

 By the early 1900s, the Odd Fellows began to outgrow their space, with various lodges being forced to rent extra space around the city for their needs.
 In 1905 the leading lodges of Seattle purchased land in the Capitol Hill neighborhood and constructed a new lodge, completed in 1908.
-After the Odd Fellows' departure from their building in 1909 the lodge rooms remained in use by other fraternal organizations including the Loyal Order of Moose and the Free and Accepted Masons, who had sold their own William Boone-designed building at Second and Pike to the Peoples Savings Bank.
+After the Odd Fellows' departure from their building in 1909 the lodge rooms remained in use by other fraternal organizations including the Loyal Order of Moose and the Free and Accepted Masons, who had sold their own William Boone-designed building at Second and Pike to the Peoples Savings Bank for conversion into an office tower.
 At this point the building became known as the Masonic Temple until 1915, when the Masons too relocated to larger quarters on Capitol Hill.
 The other organizations remained and throughout the 1920s were joined by many social and religious organizations such as the Pentecostal Mission and the International Bible Students Association while somewhat ironically the ground floor was occupied by The Rheine, a beer parlor, opened soon after the repeal of prohibition.
 The Rheine's proprietor Atwill D. Miller also ran a dance hall above his bar known as Cap's Old Time Dance.
 During this time the building was referred to as Ingram Hall and soon became a popular place for all kinds of dances and dance classes.
 A ghost sign on the rear of the building that advertises "Ballroom Dancing" can still be seen today.
 In the 1970s the building was home to the Seattle Dance Center, opened by the First Chamber Dance Company, Seattle's first resident professional ballet company.
 The building, now being referred to as the Barnes Building, was added to the National Register of Historic Places on February 24, 1975 and became a city of Seattle Landmark in 1978.

 The building's basement was occupied by several light manufacturing firms throughout the 20th century including the Washington Quilt Company, which was destroyed by a fire on January 31, 1955 which also heavily damaged the ground floor, then occupied by the 1st Avenue Tavern, causing over $60,000 in damages without harming the building's structural integrity.
 The building was occupied by the Belltown Pub on the ground floor from 2010 until its closure on May 28, 2019, with the owners citing high operating costs.
 The Screwdriver Bar currently occupies the basement while the upper floors are rented out as Class C office space.